afolhabeeb/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console
 **Creation of a command interpreter to manage the hbnb projects**

 ## <p align="center">![alt text](https://github.com/afolhabeeb/AirBnB_clone/blob/master/AirBnB.png?raw=true)</p>

 ## Project Description
 This is the first step towards building your first full web application: the **AirBnB clone**.
-The aim of the project is to deploy a replica of the [Airbnb Website](https://www.airbnb.com/) using my server.
+The goal of the project is to deploy a replica of the [Airbnb Website](https://www.airbnb.com/) using my server.
 The final version of this project will have:
 - ```A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)```
 - ```A website (front-end) with static and dynamic functionalities```
 - ```A comprehensive database to manage the backend functionalities```